Ilyassegit89/website4React/README.md

-Enter into website via this link : https://website4react.netlify.app/
+Enter into website via this link(mobile is better): https://website4react.netlify.app/